 Professor McEwen holds an MBA in Information Technology from City University in London, England, an MSc in Telecommunications from the University of Colorado, and a PhD in Information from University of Toronto.
 She is the head of Sensory Information Processing Lab.

-Dr. Michelle Liu is a postdoctoral fellow at the Institute of Communication, Culture, Information and Technology, University of Toronto Mississauga.
-Her research lies at the intersection of the Learning Sciences and Human Computer Interaction, where she is currently investigating tactile interactions, communication and cognition in virtual reality simulations for facilitating student understanding of scientific concepts.
+Dr. Michelle Lui is a postdoctoral fellow at the Institute of Communication, Culture, Information and Technology, University of Toronto Mississauga.
+Her research lies at the intersection of the Learning Sciences and Human Computer Interaction, where she is currently investigating sensorimotor systems and cognition in virtual reality simulations for facilitating student understanding of scientific concepts.
 Dr. Lui has a PhD in Education (Curriculum Studies & Teacher Development) from the Ontario Institute of Studies in Education (OISE) at the University of Toronto, specializing in Knowledge Media Design.
-Her thesis, “Designing EvoRoom: An immersive simulation environment for collective inquiry in secondary science,” looks at the learning and design affordances of a mixed reality environment and collective inquiry curricula for students learning Grade 11 biodiversity and evolution topics.
-Her previous work includes several different research projects in smart classrooms (Math, Physics, EPIC) and technologies for health including, the Implementation Pain Practice Change (ImPaC) Resource, Pain Education Interprofessional Resource (PEIR), and Community Healthworker Assistive Technologies (CHAT).
+Her thesis, “Designing EvoRoom: An immersive simulation environment for collective inquiry in secondary science,” looks at the learning and design affordances of a mixed reality environment and collective inquiry curricula for high school students learning biodiversity and evolution topics.
+Her previous work includes several research projects in smart classrooms (math, physics, ecology) and technologies for health including, the Implementation Pain Practice Change (ImPaC) Resource, Pain Education Interprofessional Resource (PEIR), and Community Healthworker Assistive Technologies (CHAT).